Oil prices rise as Sino-U.S. trade tensions show signs of easing

 “Rising U.S. output, weaker economic growth and the production cut agreement roll-off will see a balanced market in H2,” Hynes said.
 ANZ expects Brent to reach $75 a barrel in the first quarter of 2019.

-This adds to the concerns of several market watchers that the decision led by the group to cut production might not be enough to override a glut or push prices higher.
+This adds to the concerns of several market watchers that the decision led by the group to cut production might not be enough to override a glut and push prices higher.

-Oil market participants are concerned about the likelihood of weaker macroeconomic growth, which could rein in any expansion in oil demand, analysts said.
+A combination of factors such as production cuts by OPEC and non-OPEC producers such as Russia and further sanctions-related declines in Iranian exports, however, would likely keep oil markets tight in the first half of next year, Jefferies analyst Jason Gammel said.

-“If we do see a reduction in global growth risk, then we are monitoring increases in demand in combination with supply being absorbed,” said Hue Frame, portfolio manager at Frame Funds in Sydney.
+“But...
+U.S. (production) growth will almost inevitably re-accelerate in 2H19 as incremental pipeline capacity is installed in the Permian Basin.
+This means that by early 2020 the market could move back into oversupply,” Gammel added.